Skip to content

 1. Click "Connect" — the screen appears on the device wall after a few seconds.

-The "Connect device" entry is in the sidebar's shortcut area:
+The Add Device entry is in the sidebar's shortcut area:

 A physical phone's first WiFi connection fails?